https://www.frost.miami.edu/index.html

 There will be at least 2 specific assessments in each Advanced Communication Skills course for communication or writing equivalent to 4000 words, evaluated and revised.

-Experiential Music Core Requirement (EMC)
+Experiential Music Core Requirements (EMC)

 The EMC Core courses are common to all Frost School of Music students regardless of degree program.
 The EMC core courses empower students to become internal musicians as they develop deep knowledge in music and a high level of musical skills.
 As a community of musicians, all students interact with their peers whose diverse interests strengthen their music making abilities.